Actipro/WPF-Controls/Documentation/topics/shared/windows-input.md

 ## Mouse Wheel Gesture

 The [MouseWheelGesture](xref:@ActiproUIRoot.Input.MouseWheelGesture) can be used to bind mouse wheel movement to a command using the `InputBindings` collection.
-The gesture supports positive or negative deltas (i.e. up or down scrolling of the mouse wheel), with optional modifier keys.
+The gesture supports positive or negative deltas (i.e., up or down scrolling of the mouse wheel), with optional modifier keys.

 The [MouseWheelBinding](xref:@ActiproUIRoot.Input.MouseWheelBinding) can be used from XAML to easily add a mouse wheel gesture.